-0.5 semester credits Practice in advanced interpretation of profiles, special scales and special populations.
-Pre-requisites: PSY-590B or PSY-710C Delivery Method: In person Grading Default: Credit/No Credit Only
+Practice in advanced interpretation of profiles, special scales and special populations.

+Pre-requisites: PSY-590B or PSY-710C

 PSY-591 Asmt- Forensic Evaluations in Personal Injury and Employment Discrimination

 This lab will explore the basic concepts of personal injury forensic work while addressing the specific legal and psychological issues associated with employment discrimination and harassment.
 Students will learn basic evaluation strategies and protocols for performing such evaluations and preparing expert reports as well as providing expert testimony.